Why families need workers' compensation insurance when they hire a caregiver

 Learn how this important insurance policy protects you and your nanny or senior caregiver

 After you find the right nanny or senior caregiver and come to an agreement on how much to pay, you may assume the setup process is complete.
 Not quite.
-You take on some additional liability by having someone work in your home and a workers’ compensation insurance policy is the best way to protect yourself financially and legally should an accident occur.
+You take on additional liability by having someone work in your home and a workers’ compensation insurance policy is the best way to protect yourself financially and legally should an accident occur.
 Keep reading this article to learn about:

 “A home doesn’t seem like a typical workspace, but when you hire a caregiver, that’s exactly what it is,” says Tom Breedlove, Sr. Director of Care.com HomePay.
 “So when your nanny gets hurt while working for you, workers’ comp comes into play just like if you were to get hurt at your job.”